 Instructor Training Jackets (ITJ) are maintained by Tactical Element and available for review.

-United States Army Institute for Professional Development Combat Lifesaver
+United States Army Institute for Professional Development (AIPD) Combat Lifesaver

-1. United States Army medical programs-of-instruction are conducted in accordance with the United States Army Medical Department Center & Schools (AMEDDC&S) Department of Emergency Medical Services and Center for Pre-Deployment Medicine (CPDM); and Tactical Combat Casualty Care (TCCC) Guidelines as prescribed by the Committee on Tactical Combat Casualty Care (CoTCCC).
+1. United States Army medical programs-of-instruction are conducted in accordance with the United States Army Medical Center of Excellence (MEDCoE) Department of Emergency Medical Services and Center for Pre-Deployment Medicine (CPDM); and Tactical Combat Casualty Care (TCCC) Guidelines as prescribed by the Committee on Tactical Combat Casualty Care (CoTCCC).

 - Tactical Combat Casualty Care Guidelines